BitEdits/skynet/README.md

 multicast networks.

-Skynet is the reference server implementing Link32 tactical battlefield protocol implemented in pure C99 with zero dependencies (awaiting OpenSSL replacement).
+Skynet is the reference server implementing Link32 tactical battlefield protocol implemented in pure C99 hwith a single OpenSSL dependency (planned for replacement).

 ## Properties